Implications of zero-growth economics analysed with an agent-based model: PG-DYNAMIN Model

 \subsubsection{Income \& Expenditure}

-The $h$th household receives both a wage from their employer, firm $\iota$, and interest from their bank on deposits as income:
+The $h$th household receives both a wage from their employer, firm $\iota$, if employed and interest from their bank on deposits as income:

-where $w_{\iota,t}$ denotes the wage rate of firm $\iota$ defined in their labour contract, $r^M$ is bank $b$'s interest rate on deposits (uniform across all banks), $M_{h,t}$ are household $h$'s deposits at bank $b$, and $\mathbbm{1}_{h,t}$ is a dummy variable determining the employment status of household $h$:
+where $w_{\iota}(t)$ denotes the wage rate of firm $\iota$ defined in their labour contract, $r_M$ is bank $b$'s interest rate on deposits (uniform across all banks), $M_{h}(t)$ are household $h$'s deposits at bank $b$, and $\mathbbm{1}_{h}(t)$ is a dummy variable determining the employment status of household $h$:

-Household $h$'s desired consumption expenditure, $E^d_{h,t}$, is assumed, for simplicity, to be given by a simple Keynesian budget constraint in which household $h$ desires to spend all of their income and a linear proportion of their deposits:
+Household $h$'s desired consumption expenditure, $E^d_{h}(t)$, is assumed, for simplicity, to be given by a simple Keynesian budget constraint in which household $h$ desires to spend a proportion of their income and deposits each period:

-where $c\in(0,1)$ is the marginal propensity to consume out of deposits.
+where $c_Y\in(0,1)$ is the marginal propensity to consume out of income and $c_M\in(0,1)$ is the marginal propensity to consume out of deposits, with $c_Y>c_M$.